• Skip to primary navigation

 It's true that quiche is essentially an egg pie but the key to creating the perfect texture - neither too "scrambled eggy" or too runny is to balance the quantity of eggs and dairy.

-There are some who recommend one egg for every half cup of dairy, but I've found that using that ratio produces of quiche that doesn't hold it's shape as well and has a much softer, almost runny texture.
+There are some who recommend one egg for every half cup of dairy, but I've found that using that ratio produces a quiche that doesn't hold its shape as well and has a much softer, almost runny texture.

 Eggs and milk whisked together in a glass measuring cup.